aws-samples/amazon-sagemaker-studio-secure-sso/README.md

 ### Test the access to Amazon SageMaker Studio from unauthorised network

-1. Open a new RDP connection on the IP provided in the **SageMakerWindowsPublicHost** SAML output and port 3389,
+1. On your local desktop/notebook open a new RDP connection (for example using [Microsoft Remote Desktop](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps?activetab=pivot:overviewtab)) using the IP provided in the **SageMakerWindowsPublicHost** SAML output as the host.
+Use the user name “Administrator” and password from the stack output **SageMakerWindowsPassword**.
 2. Open the Firefox web browser from the Desktop
 3. Navigate and login to the AWS Single Sign On portal using the credentials associated with the User ID that was specified as the **SSOUserId** parameter.
 4. Click the ```SageMaker Secure Demo``` SSO Application from the AWS Single Sign On portal